-2.1 INDOOR OCCUPANCY SENSORS
+2.2 INDOOR OCCUPANCY AND VACANCY SENSORS

-- A. Manufacturers: Subject to compliance with requirements, provide products manufactured by the following: - 1.
-Steinel. - B. General Requirements for Sensors: ceiling-mounted, solid-state indoor occupancy sensors with a separate power pack. - 1.
-Listed and labeled as defined in NFPA 70, by a qualified testing agency, and marked for intended location and application. - 2.
-Operation: Unless otherwise indicated, turn lights on when coverage area is occupied, and turn them off when unoccupied; with a time delay for turning lights off, adjustable over a minimum range of 1 to 15 minutes. - 3.
-Sensor Output: Contacts rated to operate the connected relay, complying with UL 773A.
-Sensor is powered from the power pack. - 4.
-Power Pack: Dry contacts rated for 20-A ballast load at 120- and 277-V ac, for 13-A tungsten at 120-V ac, and for 1 hp at 120-V ac.
-Sensor has 24-V dc, 150-mA, Class 2 power source, as defined by NFPA 70. - 5.
-Mounting: - a.
-Sensor: Suitable for mounting in any position on a standard outlet box. - b.
-Relay: Externally mounted through a 1/2-inch knockout in a standard electrical enclosure. - 6.
-Indicator: Digital display, to show when motion is detected during testing and normal operation of sensor. - 7.
+- A. Manufacturers: Subject to compliance with requirements, provide products by the following:

+- 1. Hubbell.

+- 2. Leviton.

+- 3. Steinel.

+- B. General Requirements for Sensors:

+- 1. Ceiling mounted, solid-state indoor occupancy and vacancy sensors.

+- 2. Dual technology.

+- 3. Integrated power pack.

+- 4. Hardwired connection to switch.

+- 5. Listed and labeled in accordance with NFPA 70, by a qualified electrical testing laboratory recognized by authorities having jurisdiction and marked for intended location and application.

+- 6. Operation:

+- a.
+Combination Sensor: Unless otherwise indicated, sensor must be programmed to turn lights on when coverage area is occupied and turn them off when unoccupied, or to turn off lights that have been manually turned on; with a time delay for turning lights off, adjustable over a minimum range of 1 to 15 minutes.

+- 7. Sensor Output: Sensor is powered from the power pack

+- 8. Power: Line voltage

+- 9. Power Pack: Dry contacts rated for 20 A LED load at 120 and 277 V(ac).
+Sensor has 24 V(dc), 150 mA, Class 2 power source.

+- 10. Mounting:

+- a.
+Sensor: Suitable for mounting in any position in a standard device box or outlet box.

+- b.
+Relay: Externally mounted through a 1/2 inch knockout in a standard electrical enclosure.

+- c.
+Time-Delay and Sensitivity Adjustments: Recessed and concealed behind hinged door.

+- 11. Indicator: Digital display, to show when motion is detected during testing and normal operation of sensor. - 12.
+Bypass Switch: Override the "on" function in case of sensor failure. - 13.
 Automatic Light-Level Sensor: Adjustable from 2 to 200 fc; turn lights off when selected lighting level is present. - C. Dual-Technology Type: Ceiling mounted; detect occupants in coverage area using PIR and ultrasonic detection methods.
-The particular technology or combination of technologies that control on-off functions is selectable in the field by operating controls on unit. - 1.
+The technology or combination of technologies that control on-off functions is selectable in the field by operating controls on unit. - 1.
 Sensitivity Adjustment: Separate for each sensing technology. - 2.
-Detector Sensitivity: Detect occurrences of 6-inch- (150-mm-) minimum movement of any portion of a human body that presents a target of not less than 36 sq. in.
-(232 sq. cm), and detect a person of average size and weight moving not less than 12 inches (305 mm) in either a horizontal or a vertical manner at an approximate speed of 12 inches/s (305 mm/s).

-3. Detection Coverage (Standard Room): Detect occupancy anywhere within a circular area of 1000 sq. ft.
-(93 sq. m) when mounted on a 96-inch- (2440-mm-) high ceiling.
+Detector Sensitivity: Detect occurrences of 6 inch minimum movement of any portion of a human body that presents a target of not less than 36 sq. inch, and detect a person of average size and weight moving not less than 12 inch in either a horizontal or a vertical manner at an approximate speed of 12 inch/s. - 3.
+Detection Coverage (Standard Room): Detect occupancy anywhere within a circular area of 1000 sq. ft. when mounted on a 96 inch high ceiling. - 4.
+Detection Coverage (Room, Wall Mounted): Detect occupancy anywhere within a 180degree pattern centered on the sensor over an area of 1000 sq. ft. when mounted 48 inch above finished floor.